abe-101/hugo-profile/website/content/blog/how-to-install-nextcloud.md

 Reload privilege tables now?
 [Y/n] Y
 ```

-And the MariaDB root password has been set up.

 Next, we will create a new database for nextcloud installation.
 We will create a new database named ‘nextcloud_db’ with the user ‘nextclouduser’ and password ‘Nextclouduser421@’.

 Login to the MySQL shell as a root user with mysql command.